kzdev-net/kzdev.perfutils/Source/Docs/articles/memorystream-benchmarks.md

 ### Continuous Growth Throughput

-This scenario demonstrates the performance impact of accessing the internal buffer directly then then continuaing to grow the stream after that.
+This scenario demonstrates the performance impact of accessing the internal buffer directly then continuing to grow the stream after that.
 [Read More](./continuous-growth-throughput-benchmarks.md)

 ### CopyToAsync Throughput